nais/handbook/docs/technical/external-ingress.md

 I'm going to use `detsombetyrnoe.no` as an example.

+0. Ask the secops team to add a redirect from the domain to our external loadbalancer (prod-gcp: `34.102.211.240`).

-1. Ask the secops team do add the following to the domain
+1. Ask the secops team do add the following `acme-challenge` to the domain:

     ```
     _acme-challenge.detsombetyrnoe.no  IN  CNAME  _acme-challenge.detsombetyrnoe.inter.nav.no.